Computer & Communication Industry Association

 Key Global Digital Trade Threats:

-• Cross-border data flows underpin digital trade.
-In fact, very little cross-trade in services, from accounting to travel to entertainment would be possible without data flows.
-A key restriction, localization mandates for data and infrastructure are intensifying globally and hinder U.S. exporters from expanding into new markets.
-The U.S. should work with trading partners to both remove and prevent future barriers to cross-border data flows and discourage data localization mandates, encouraging partners to model strong commitments on the digital trade chapter in USMCA.
-Other digital trade agreements include explicit protections against cross-border data flow restrictions as well, including the U.S.-Japan Digital Trade Agreement and Singapore’s digital trade agreements with the UK, South Korea, Australia, New Zealand, and Chile.
-Increasingly, countries are pursuing data protection laws, which often fail to provide for clear rules to transfer data or impose onerous obligations for data processing and storage.
+• Cross-border data flows underpin global commerce.
+In fact, very little cross-border trade in services, from accounting to travel to entertainment would be possible without data flows.
+Impediments to the export of data are increasing globally, hindering U.S. exporters from expanding into new markets.
+The U.S. should work with trading partners to both remove and prevent future barriers to cross-border data flows, encouraging partners to model strong commitments on the digital trade chapter in USMCA and similar agreements, including the U.S.-Japan Digital Trade Agreement and Singapore’s digital trade agreements with the UK, South Korea, Australia, New Zealand, and Chile.

 • U.S. firms face hostile environments in several markets which impedes company operations reflecting a growing trend of authoritarian-leaning governments to seize control of the internet or online services to restrict foreign presence and/or repress freedom of expression.
 In some jurisdictions, leaders leverage control over online services and speech through internet shutdowns.
-Other explicit barriers to digital trade come in the form of the outright filtering and blocking of U.S. internet platforms and online content.
-Some countries are also pursuing content regulations that grant the governments extensive powers to compel companies to comply with takedown orders, often accompanied with new levels of intimidation for local employees dubbed “hostage-taking laws”.
-Many existing trade rules and multilateral agreements address censorship in various ways, including General Agreement on Trade in Services Article XIV, UN Article 47, Article 19 of the United Nations Declaration of Human Rights, Article 19 of the International Covenant on Civil and Political Rights, the Declaration for the Future of the Internet, and products of the Freedom Online Coalition.
-Key threats include India’s expanded oversight of online content and services, Russia’s censorship laws that have intensified during its invasion of Ukraine, and Turkey’s increased obligations on the use and operation of social media.
+Other explicit barriers to digital trade come in the form of the outright filtering and blocking of U.S. internet platforms and online content, best exemplified by China’s “Great Firewall.”
+Some countries are also pursuing content regulations that grant the governments extensive powers to compel companies to comply with takedown orders, often accompanied with new levels of intimidation for local employees dubbed “hostage-taking laws.”

 This policy is popular in the telecommunications landscape as well, as South Korea and the European Union have advanced proposals to force select content and application providers to pay domestic telecommunication service providers for delivering traffic to their internet subscribers, in a move that would hinder U.S. digital services exports and undermine the structure of the open internet that has prevailed for decades.
 These proposals in the telecommunications space, often dubbed “network usage fees”, are now being considered in other jurisdictions, such as Brazil.
 Given the targeted nature of these provisions towards U.S. companies and the conditioning of market presence on payments to local industry leaders, these proposals often contravene provisions of trade agreements and WTO rules that are aimed at streamlining foreign investment and liberalizing the free flow of services.

-• A general but ill-defined desire for “platform regulation”, often unsupported by evidence of consumer harm, is spurring digitally-focused ex-ante regulation around the world, including the EU, Japan, South Korea, and Australia.
+• A general but ill-defined desire for “platform regulation,” often unsupported by evidence of consumer harm, is spurring digitally-focused ex-ante regulatory proposals around the world, including the EU, Japan, the UK, South Korea, Brazil, Germany, and Australia.
 In some cases, platform regulation serves as a backdoor for industrial policy dressed up as competition policy and typically employs thresholds designed specifically to target leading U.S. internet services while sparing comparable domestic or third-party services.
 Such regulatory approaches depart from best practices of seeking general rules of industry-wide application, as opposed to targeting individual companies, absent credible evidence of market failure or consumer harm.
 Additionally, rather than being developed through highly prescriptive legislation, best practices also suggest that they be developed pursuant to a transparent rulemaking process that follows global norms.

 Examples include rules that mandate security standards preferential to local firms in France that are being considered for the entire EU bloc, certification standards aimed at keeping out foreign competitors in Korea and Vietnam, data localization requirements in Indonesia and Mexico, restrictions on virtual private networks in India, obligations regarding content and possible interception of messages in Malaysia, and a collection of intrusive measures related to intellectual property and business operations imposed in China.